 That’s why we’ve gathered the crème de la crème.
 The best of the best.
 The… ok, you get my point.

 Thanks to my prized Amazon Prime, I always check Amazon when I’m looking for new travel gear.
 But be sure to shop around because sometimes you’ll find a better selection from other online shops but it’s impossible to beat their selection.

-It’s hard to beat Zappos when you’re looking for shoes — they seem to have everything.
+It’s almost impossible to beat Zappos when you’re looking for shoes and boots — they seem to have everything.
 Plus, their shipping is crazy fast and returns are easy.
 Additionally, they also have a good selection of backpacks and some clothing.

 Sierra Trading Post doesn’t have the selection of REI but they do have a lot of good deals on travel gear.
 Additionally, Backcountry sometimes has decent promotions.